The Config File

 },

-}"You should put the safelist inside the
+}You should put the safelist inside the

-folder to keep everything organized:./purgetss/safelist.js// ./purgetss/safelist.js
+purgetssfolder to keep everything organized:./purgetss/safelist.js// ./purgetss/safelist.js

 exports.safelist = [